OpenTermsArchive/contrib-versions/Grammarly/Privacy Policy.md

 You may contact us with any questions relating to this Privacy Policy by submitting a help desk request here or by contacting us at privacy@grammarly.com.

-ProductPlans
-Grammarly Premium
-Grammarly Business
-Grammarly @edu
-Grammarly Desktop Apps
-The Grammarly Keyboard
-Grammarly for MS Office
-CompanyAbout
-Careers &.
-Culture
-Blog
-Tech Blog
-Press
-Affiliates
-Contact Us
-FeaturesProduct Feature News
-Tone Detector
-Grammar Checker
-Plagiarism Checker
-SupportHelp Center
-Privacy Policy
-Terms of Service
-Security
-CommunityFacebook
-Instagram
-Twitter
-LinkedIn
-2020 © Grammarly Inc.
+ProductPlansGrammarly PremiumGrammarly BusinessGrammarly @eduGrammarly Desktop AppsThe Grammarly KeyboardGrammarly for MS OfficeCompanyAboutCareers &.
+CultureBlogTech BlogPressAffiliatesContact UsFeaturesProduct Feature NewsTone DetectorGrammar CheckerPlagiarism CheckerSupportHelp CenterPrivacy PolicyTerms of ServiceCA Privacy NoticeSecurityCommunityFacebookInstagramTwitterLinkedIn2020 © Grammarly Inc.